 Cliffhanger, Steel roller coaster at Glenwood Caverns Adventure Park in Glenwood Springs, Colorado, US

-Cliffhanger is a steel roller coaster at Glenwood Caverns Adventure Park built along the side of Iron Mountain.
-The red track with blue supports winds through the landscape at about 7,160 feet elevation and features a chain lift hill, a smaller hill, and a spiral turn.
+Cliffhanger is a steel roller coaster at Glenwood Caverns Adventure Park, built along the slope of Iron Mountain near Glenwood Springs, Colorado.
+The red track with blue supports follows a chain lift hill, a second hill, and a spiral turn, all at around 7,160 feet (2,180 m) above sea level.

-Riders must be at least 56 inches tall to ride alone or 48 inches with supervision.
-A liability waiver is required before boarding and can be completed ahead of your visit to save time.
+Riders must meet a minimum height requirement to ride alone, while younger children can ride with adult supervision.
+A liability waiver is required before boarding and can be filled out online before your visit to avoid waiting at the gate.

 The community of curious travelers